AbhijeetKumarGupta/resume-matcher/README.md

 ## Project Overview

 **Resume Matcher** is a Next.js application that uses AI-powered semantic matching to connect job postings with candidate resumes.
-The system leverages OpenAI's embedding technology and Pinecone's vector database to perform intelligent matching based on skills, experience, and job requirements.
+The system leverages local embedding technology (via @xenova/transformers) and Pinecone's vector database to perform intelligent matching based on skills, experience, and job requirements.

 ### Purpose